-Salt digital recruitment agency recently spoke to Ravi Jakhodia who has an interesting and successful career in Connected Cars and IoT, from pioneering the introduction of connected cars in India to working on end-to-end connected electric vehicle infrastructure.
+Salt, a global, award-winning digital recruitment agency recently spoke to Ravi Jakhodia who has an interesting and successful career in Connected Cars and IoT, from pioneering the introduction of connected cars in India to working on end-to-end connected electric vehicle infrastructure.
 We discussed IoT and connected cars in more detail, the future of connected vehicles, and advice for people looking to get into the industry.

 How would you introduce connected vehicles?

 Connected vehicles is classic IoT applied to automobiles but is generally more challenging due to the design of vehicle platforms and security concerns.

 For passenger cars, GM and Ford were early pioneers and still not many automakers have managed to achieve the success and stability of the GM OnStar programme.
 As much as it is about technology and vehicle sales, a huge part of it is also in ongoing service and connectedness with the vehicle owner.

 Commercials vehicles have had telematics for a while mostly offered by a fragmented after market.
 So interestingly, GPS tracking of vehicles was perhaps the first steps in connected vehicles!